 Learn more about how political risk insurance works.

 What Is Political Risk Insurance?

-- Expropriation, Nationalization or Confiscation.
-Expropriation means the taking of private property by a government for public use.
-For instance, a government seizes a company-owned building and uses it as a public school.
+- Expropriation, nationalization, or confiscation: Both expropriation and confiscation mean the taking of private property by a government for public use.
+For instance, a government seizes a building owned by a business and uses it to house public employees.
+The terms differ in that the owner of expropriated property is compensated while the owner of confiscated property is not.
 Nationalization occurs when a government takes ownership of private assets or an entire industry.
 For example, a government assumes ownership of an oil drilling operation owned by a U.S. company.
-Confiscation means the taking of private property by a government.

-- Incontrovertible Currency.
-Governments may declare the local currency incontrovertible, meaning it can't be exchanged for any other currency.
-The government may also prohibit the movement of local currency out of the country.
+- Inconvertible currency: Governments may declare the local currency inconvertible, meaning it can't be exchanged for any other currency or transferred out of the country.

-- Breach of Contract.
-The government may fail to fulfill the terms of a contract or refuse to pay damages awarded to a business as a result of an arbitration proceeding.
-Alternatively, it might rescind a contract or force a business to renegotiate the terms.
+- Breach of contract: A government might fail to fulfill the terms of a contract, rescind the contract, or force a business to renegotiate its terms.
+Alternatively, a government might refuse to pay damages awarded to a business as a result of an arbitration proceeding.

-Businesses that purchase PRI represent a wide range of industries and operate in many different countries.
-Some PRI applicants are very large companies while others are small.
+Businesses that purchase PRI represent a wide range of industries and company sizes, and they operate in many different countries.
 Because PRI buyers are so varied, insurers analyze each one carefully before deciding whether to provide coverage.
 Here is some information you may be asked to provide when seeking a PRI policy:

 - A complete description of your business

 - Type of legal entity (corporation, partnership, etc.)